graeme-gets/making-embedded-projects/week-ten/readme.md

  2. As 'off the shelf' breakout/dev boards have been used, they all have their own LDO's which would not be the case in a production unit.

 **Software**

-Most of the peripherals on the processor will not be used and can be switched off.
-The clock can be lowered as this appears to have the largest impact on consumption.
 The two main areas where clock speed are critical  is the LED driver which needs to be run at an accurate 800Khz and the Serial communication.
 The RTC will need to run off the external crystal in order to maintain accurate time.